Access & rescue verification – Combustible dust removal

 Benefits:

-Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR), with effective control of combustible dust hazards throughout.
+The works supported the client’s duties under the Confined Spaces Regulations 1997 and the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR), with effective control of combustible dust hazards throughout.

 Practical access, egress and rescue methodologies were developed where none had previously existed, including the specification of rescue equipment appropriate to the physical constraints of the spaces.